Takeaways

 Two-factor authentication readers

-A two-factor authentication reader requires users to present two or more credentials to gain entry.
+A multifactor authentication reader requires users to present two or more credentials to gain entry.
 Typically, two-factor authentication access readers combine keypads and keycard readers.
 Because this type of access reader demands at least two credentials, it’s significantly more secure than single-factor authentication readers.

 While it’s possible to wire two separate readers together to create a single access solution, many access control readers are designed to accept card-and-code credentials.
 As a result, the security is theoretically doubled — while your work remains the same.
 Moreover, there are many potential combinations of readers to enable two-factor authentication.